- What is an ECG?

 How does an ECG work?

-The top right chamber of the heart contains a group of specialised cells that initiate a heartbeat.
+The top right chamber of the heart contains a group of specialized cells that initiate a heartbeat.
 When generating a normal heartbeat, these cells create an electrical impulse that causes the surrounding cells to do the same in a domino-style fashion throughout the remaining chambers of the heart.

 As the wave of electrical stimulation passes over different sections of the heart in what is normally a highly coordinated fashion, the chambers contract which causes the heart to pump blood.
 This electrical activity is recorded by the ECG machine, where it appears as a series of waves on a trace.